-In order to fulfill the Degree Requirements students must follow the study schedule as described next.
-It means that courses should be taken in the term they are listed.
-Electives should be chosen and signed up for on specific forms and be handed in to the Graduate School before the academic year starts.
+In order to fulfill the Degree Requirements students must follow the study schedule as described in the following.
+This means that courses should be taken in the term they are listed.
+Electives should be chosen and registered for before each academic year on a specific form and handed in to Graduate School.
 There is one study schedule for each specialization.

-Next follows the schedule for students starting at NSM in 1994.
-Students who started in 1993, must look on page 16 to 20.
+The following is the schedule for students who started at NSM in 1994.
+For students starting in 1993, please look at page x to xx.

-Courses marked with a star () should be regarded as a required.
+In all the quarter descriptions courses marked with a star (\) should be regarded as a required course.
+Make sure that you registrer for all courses which are optional and all electives.

-Make sure that you sign up for the number of optional and elective courses you would need in order to fulfill the Degree Requirements.